-- Provide a Transportation Management Phasing Concept (TMPC). - Describe any traffic control requirements that will be used for each construction phase. - Describe how traffic will be maintained as appropriate and describe the Design-Build Team's understanding of any time restrictions noted in the RFP. - Specifically describe how business, school and residential access will be maintained, if applicable. - Address how hauling will be conducted, including but not limited to, hauling of materials to and from the site and hauling of materials within NCDOT right of way.
+- Provide a Transportation Management Phasing Concept (TMPC). - Describe any traffic control requirements that will be used for each construction phase. - Describe how traffic will be maintained as appropriate and describe the Design-Build Team's understanding of any time restrictions noted in the RFP.

-- Describe the Design-Build Team's approach to providing the public with communication access to project personnel to inquire as to traffic impacts, including vehicular and pedestrian. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - Include all proposed road closures, detour routes, justifications and durations. - Address where and how law enforcement officers will be used. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.
+- Specifically describe how business, school and residential access will be maintained, if applicable. - Address how hauling will be conducted, including but not limited to, hauling of materials to and from the site and hauling of materials within NCDOT right of way. - If a temporary portable barrier system will be utilized, provide the type and why it is needed. - Include all proposed road closures, detour routes, justifications and durations. - Address where and how law enforcement officers will be used. - Identify a Traffic Control Supervisor and briefly describe their qualifications for this role.